nkoilada/pyhdfs/README.md

 ## Description

-**PyHDFS** is python interface to Apache Hadoop Distributed File System.
+**PyHDFS** is python interface to Apache Hadoop Distributed File System to perform file operations like read, write, set permissions etc.
 It uses WebHDFS REST API of Hadoop.

 ## Prerequisites